 Cruise to Lana’i for a day adventure with Ultimate Whale Watch & Snorkel.
 This high speed raft will take you to 2-3 locations between Maui and Lana’i and the crew will work hard to help you see amazing sea life.
 Check out our full review and a video experience of our trip, including speeding along with a pod of hundreds of spinner dolphins!

-And don’t forget to use our code ‘HVG10’ to save 10% on your trip.
+And don’t forget to call and use our code ‘HVG10’ to save 10% on your trip.
 Read our review and book online!

 Molokini snorkel trip with Sail Maui: